-The kids are grouchy, for the love of God you just need someone to get something they’ll eat to the hotel room fast so you can all eat, go to bed and get back to living your best vacation life tomorrow.
+The kids are grouchy, for the love of everything that’s holy you just need someone to get something they’ll eat to the hotel room fast so you can all eat, go to bed and get back to living your best vacation life tomorrow.

 There are other times on vacation you want something a little better.
 The kids are in the mood for pizza but you want something that will engage your higher culinary purpose.

 When looking for great pizza in Gatlinburg, here are your top five best chances for transcendence:

 5. Taste of Italy